BrennerDesign/egofishinggear/_products/ego-wade-medium-nylon.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The EGO WADE Small Nylon net utilizes a strong, lightweight hexagonal
+  <p>The EGO WADE Medium Nylon net utilizes a strong, lightweight hexagonal
   extruded aluminum handle, innovative grip design, an 11" elastic adjustable/removable clip on tether and the ability to float.
 What a perfect Kayak fishing net or Wade fishing net. &nbsp;EGO Fishing Nets are the first